 Do Dogs Have Feelings of Anxiety?

 Anxiety is like the unpleasant cousin of fear—the two emotions are related.
 Anxiety is the response to fear or perceived threat and is sometimes referred to as a secondary emotion.

 Signs of an anxious dog include trembling, avoidance, pacing, and inappropriate elimination.

 There is some questioning among researchers as to whether dogs experience anxiety as we have come to understand it.

-However, separation anxiety in dogs is well known, moreover, drugs approved by the FDA are regularly used to treat anxious dogs.
+However, separation anxiety in dogs is well known.
+Moreover, drugs approved by the FDA are regularly used to treat anxious dogs.

-So, whereas brain activity may not fully reveal anxiety just yet, countless anecdotal evidence dogs suffering from anxiety suggests dogs do experience anxiety.
+So, whereas brain activity may not fully reveal anxiety just yet, countless anecdotal evidence about dogs suffering from anxiety suggests dogs do experience anxiety.

 Understanding Your Dog’s Emotions

 Now that we know dogs do have emotions, understanding these emotions is the next important step.